The Police: 1981–1982: Ghost in the Machine and Brimstone and Treacle

-1983: "The Biggest Band in the World"
+1983: Synchronicity

-"MTV has paved the way for a host of invaders from abroad.
-In return, grateful Brits, even superstars like Pete Townshend and The Police, have mugged for MTV promo spots and made the phrase ”I want my MTV” a household commonplace."
+MTV has paved the way for a host of invaders from abroad.
+In return, grateful Brits, even superstars like Pete Townshend and the Police, have mugged for MTV promo spots and made the phrase "I want my MTV" a household commonplace.

 — —Anglomania: The Second British Invasion, by Parke Puterbaugh for Rolling Stone, November 1983.

-In 1983, the Police released their last studio album, Synchronicity, which spawned the hit singles "Every Breath You Take", "Wrapped Around Your Finger", "King of Pain", and "Synchronicity II".
+In 1983, the Police released their fifth and final studio album, Synchronicity, which spawned the hit singles "Every Breath You Take", "Wrapped Around Your Finger", "King of Pain", and "Synchronicity II".
 By that time, several critics deemed them "the biggest rock band in the world".
 Recording the album was a tense affair with increasing disputes among the band.
 The three members recorded their contributions individually in separate rooms and over-dubbed at different times.

 The Synchronicity Tour began in Chicago, Illinois in July 1983 at the original Comiskey Park, and on 18 August the band played in front of 70,000 in Shea Stadium, New York.
 Near the end of the concert, Sting announced: "We'd like to thank the Beatles for lending us their stadium."
 Looking back, Copeland states, "Playing Shea Stadium was big because, even though I'm a septic tank (rhyming slang for 'Yank'), The Police is an English band and I'm a Londoner – an American Londoner – so it felt like conquering America."
 They played throughout the UK in December 1983, including four sold-out nights at London's Wembley Arena, and the tour ended in Melbourne, Australia on 4 March 1984 at the Melbourne Showgrounds (the final concert featured Sunnyboys, Kids in the Kitchen, Bryan Adams and Australian Crawl, with the Police topping the bill).
 Sting's look, dominated by his orange hair (a result of his role in Dune) and tattered clothing, both of which were emphasised in the music videos from the album, carried over into the set for the concert.
 Except for "King of Pain", the singles were accompanied by music videos directed by Godley & Creme.

 Synchronicity became a No. 1 album in both the UK (where it debuted at No. 1) and the US.
 It stayed at No. 1 in the UK for two weeks and in the US for seventeen weeks.
-It was nominated for Grammy Awards for Album of the Year, but lost to Michael Jackson's Thriller.
+It was nominated for Grammy Awards for Album of the Year, but lost to Michael Jackson's Thriller (1982).
 "Every Breath You Take" won the Grammy for Song of the Year, beating Jackson's "Billie Jean".
 "Every Breath You Take" also won the Grammy for Best Pop Performance by a Duo or Group with Vocal, while the album won the Grammy for Best Rock Performance by a Duo or Group with Vocal.
-"Every Breath You Take" also won the American Video Award for Best Group video, and the song won two Ivor Novello Awards in the categories Best Song Musically and Lyrically and Most Performed Work from the British Academy of Songwriters, Composers, and Authors.
+"Every Breath You Take" also won the American Video Award for Best Group video, and the song won two Ivor Novello Awards in the categories Best Song Musically and Lyrically and Most Performed Work from the British Academy of Songwriters, Composers, and Authors (BASCA).